Medicare Supplement Plans in Kentucky

 Medicare Supplement Plan F

-Medicare Plan F has full coverage and the highest level of benefit in Kentucky.
-This plan is only available to Medicare Beneficiaries that joined Medicare before 1/1/20.
+Medicare Plan F has full coverage and the highest benefit level in Kentucky.
+However, this plan is only available to Medicare Beneficiaries that joined Medicare before 1/1/20.
 Plan F includes both Medicare Part A deductible and Medicare Part B deductible.

 Medicare Supplement Insurance cost in Kentucky

-The average cost will depend on the insurer as they take community ratings, issue age, and attained age into consideration for pricing.
+The average cost will depend on the insurer as they consider community ratings, issue age, and attained age for pricing.

 Community Rating: Priced for beneficiaries of all ages